Friends (1993 film)

 Friends is a 1993 South African drama film directed by Elaine Proctor.
 It was entered into the 1993 Cannes Film Festival, where it won an award for Caméra d'Or Special Distinction.
 The film is set during apartheid in Johannesburg and follows three friends who each represent a different faction of South African society.

 Plot

 Three young women live together in apartheid-era Johannesburg, with each of them dealing with apartheid in different ways.
 Thoko, a Black woman, works as a schoolteacher and practices non-violent passive resistance.
 Aninka, an Afrikaner, is an archeologist who rejects her family’s pro-apartheid politics.
-Sophie, who is from a white British family, is a librarian but secretly belongs to an anti-apartheid terrorist organization.
-Sophie plants bombs in public places on behalf of the organization.
+Sophie, who is from a British family, is a librarian but secretly belongs to an anti-apartheid terrorist organisation.
+Sophie plants bombs in public places on behalf of the organisation.
 One day, a bomb she leaves at an airport explodes and kills innocent bystanders, including an elderly Black woman.
 The tragic incident fractures the women’s friendships and loyalties.